nhsconnect/FHIR-NRLS-API/pages/explore/resources_reference.md

 | [Spine-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1)| Operation Outcome resource that supports a collection of error, warning or information messages that result from a NRL Service Spine interaction.|
 | [Spine-OperationOutcome-1-0](https://fhir.nhs.uk/StructureDefinition/spine-operationoutcome-1-0)| The default Spine OperationOutcome profile resource that supports exceptions raised by the Spine common requesthandler and not the NRL Service.

+{% include note.html content="Major changes to the pointer model will be reflected in the NRL DocumentReference FHIR profile, using the naming convention `NRL-DocumentReference-[major_version]`. <br/> <br/> The FHIR profile which the pointer conforms to will be indicated in the `DocumentReference.meta.profile` metadata attribute to enable Consumers to support the different versions of the pointer model.
+Pointers conforming to the NRLS-DocumentReference-1 profile (v1.2.3-beta specification) will not have this attribute populated." %}

 ## 2. NRL Data Model to FHIR Profile Mapping ##